vastgroup/vast-tools/README.md

 The ``-m`` flag represents the minimum difference between psi1 and psi2 that you will accept, such that we are are sure with at least probability ``-r`` that there is a difference of at least ``-m``
+The ``-e`` flag specifies the minimum number of reads for a sample/event to be compared.
+In cases where the prior distribution has been methodically calculated and/or is believable beyond an uninformative prior (like the uniform default), this may not be necessary, however it is still highly recommended.
+The default value for ``-e`` is 5, though this could easily be higher.

 Additionally, ``diff`` allows you to alter the parameters of the conjugate beta prior distribution, which is set as a uniform beta with shape parameters